 Avoid Penalties by Understanding Postmarks

-Postmarks are imprints the USPS applies to letters, flats, and parcels to reflect the date, name, state, and zip code of the USPS office that accepted custody of the mail.
-The postmark is generally applied, either by machine or by hand, with cancellation bars and is primarily used to prevent postage from being re-used.
+USPS postmarks are imprints the USPS applies to letters, flats, and parcels to reflect the processing date, city, state, and zip code of the USPS post office or processing facility.
+The postmark is generally applied, either by machine or by hand and is primarily used to prevent postage from being re-used.
+Taxpayers who send their payments by mail are cautioned that the USPS only postmarks certain mail depending on the type of postage used.
+To ensure your payment is processed timely, we recommend mailing your payment early, obtaining a hand-stamped postmark at the USPS counter, or paying online.

-Mail that is postmarked:
+Mail that is USPS postmarked:

 STANDARD POSTAGE STAMPS – The USPS imprints the date the piece of mail was accepted into custody and cancels the postage to indicate it cannot be used.
 Not all mail processed by the Post Office is postmarked, to ensure your postage receives this stamp you must present the letter at the post office counter.